GaloisInc/saw-training/Pointers.rst

       else (pair.0, pair.1)

-Cryptol is useful in two different ways in SAW: it is used as a standalone specification language, and it also provides a syntax for explicit expressions in :term:`SAWScript` specification, in which case it occurs in double braces.
+Cryptol is useful in two different ways in SAW: it is used as a standalone specification language, and it also provides a syntax for explicit expressions in :term:`SAWScript` specification, in which case it occurs in double braces (``{{ }}``).

-The first step in using a Cryptol specification for ``minmax`` is to load the Cryptol module.
+Here is the complete SAWScript for verifying our ``minmax`` function.

 .. literalinclude:: examples/intro/minmax.saw
   :language: SAWScript
-  :start-after: // BEGIN CRYPTOL_IMPORT
+  :start-after: // BEGIN MINMAX_SPEC
-  :end-before: // END CRYPTOL_IMPORT
+  :end-before: // END MINMAX_SPEC
+  :linenos:

+After including ``helpers.saw``, the first step in using a Cryptol specification for ``minmax`` is to load the Cryptol module.

 .. note:: In SAWScript, ``include`` is used to include the contents of a SAWScript file, while ``import`` is used for Cryptol files.

 The SAWScript definition ``minmax_ok`` specifies the following:

-1. Symbolic integers and pointers to them in the heap are established. ``symbolic_value`` creates a fresh symbolic variable that's accessible from Cryptol, while ``alloc`` creates a pointer to allocated memory of some type (in this case, ``int64_t``).
-The ``points_to`` operator establishes that the pointer's target is the new symbolic value.
+1. Symbolic integers and pointers to them in the heap are established. ``pointer_to_fresh`` returns a tuple - the first element is a symbolic variable that's accessible from Cryptol, the second element is a pointer to allocated memory of some type (in this case, ``int64_t``).
+The pointer's value is set to point at the allocated memory.
 This is done twice, once for each argument.

 2. The arguments to be provided to ``minmax`` are specified using ``execute``.
 In this case, the function will be called on the two pointers.